 ix Safety information, traceability, advertising and promotion

-Labels or package inserts44 are required and as per the amendment to the PMD Act in 2014, the contents thereof must be submitted to the authorities before receiving marketing approval.
-Further, as per the 2019-Amendment, electronic provision of labels or package inserts shall be formally introduced.
+Labels or package inserts are required and as per the amendment to the PMD Act in 2014, the contents thereof must be submitted to the authorities before receiving marketing approval.
+Further, as per the 2019 Amendment, electronic provision of labels or package inserts shall be formally introduced.
 Currently, drug providers are required to provide labels or package inserts on paper.
 Even today, drug providers are required to inform patients of the most up-to-date information.
-As the 2019-Amendment in this regard shall be in force by December 2021, drug providers are required to take care during this transition period.
+As the 2019 Amendment in this regard shall be in force as of August 2021, drug providers are required to take care during this transition period.

 Coding for traceability

-Under the 2019-Amendment, in order to promote traceability of pharmaceutical products, display of codes such as barcodes or QR codes or the like shall be mandatory on packaging of pharmaceutical products.
-This provision shall come into force by December 2022.
+Under the 2019 Amendment, to promote traceability of pharmaceutical products, display of codes such as barcodes or QR codes or the like shall be mandatory on packaging of pharmaceutical products.
+This provision shall come into force as of December 2022.

 These advertisement-related regulations apply equally to advertising over the internet.
 Websites and other channels such as the social networking sites of advertisers that contain hyperlinks to other websites are considered together as a single advertisement in determining whether a violation of the advertisement-related regulations exists (even where each website on its own may not explicitly violate these regulations).